eyecuelab/mafia-lite/README.md

 - Split your terminal into two separate consoles
 - Navigate one terminal into the `/api` directory and run `npm run dev`
 - Navigate the second terminal into the `/client` directory and run `npm run dev` as well.
-If your browser does not automatically load, type `http://127.0.0.1:5173/` manually in the browser
+If your browser does not automatically load, type `http://localhost:5173/` manually in the browser

-## The Mafia API Reference <a id="the-mafia-api-reference"></a>
+## The Nameless Terror API Reference <a id="the-mafia-api-reference"></a>
 Everything you need to interact with our API.
 ### Making Requests
 - In progress